1997 …2025

 Biography

-Originally qualified in material science and engineering at the University of Science and Technology of China, he completed a postdoctoral research fellowship in Chemical Engineering at the California Institute of Technology and University of California Riverside.
+Originally qualified in material science and engineering at the East China University of Science and Technology and the University of Science and Technology of China, he worked as a process engineer at Hefei Glass General Factory for 3 years, and then completed a postdoctoral research fellowship in Chemical Engineering at the California Institute of Technology and University of California Riverside.
 Professor Wang was awarded an ARC QEII Fellowship in 2004, an ARC Future Fellowship in 2010, RACI R.K.
-Murphy Medal in 2019, the Membrane Society of Australasia Tony Fane Award in 2020 and an ARC Australian Laureate Fellowship.
+Murphy Medal in 2019, the Membrane Society of Australasia Tony Fane Award and an ARC Australian Laureate Fellowship in 2020, and IChemE Underwood Medal in 2021.
 He was a member of the ARC Future Fellowship selection advisory committee in 2011, and a member of the ARC College of Experts in 2012-2015.
-Prof Wang was a Board Member of the Membrane Society of Australasia and a Council Member (treasurer) of the Aseanian Membrane Society, and is a Fellow of The Royal Society of Chemistry, The American Institute of Chemical Engineers, and The Australian Academy of Technology and Engineering.
-He was the Associate Dean (International) of Faculty of Engineering (2010-2011, and 2014-2020) and the Associate Dean (International) of Faculty of Informational Technology (2014-2015).
-He served as Asia Editor of Journal of Experimental Nanoscience in 2014-2019, and is currently an Associate Editor of Industrial & Engineering Chemistry Research.
+Prof Wang was a Board Member of the Membrane Society of Australasia and a Council Member (treasurer) of the Aseanian Membrane Society, and is a Fellow of The Royal Society of Chemistry, The American Institute of Chemical Engineers, and The Australian Academy of Technological Sciences and Engineering.
+He was the Associate Dean (International) of Faculty of Engineering (2010-2011, and 2014-2020), the Associate Dean (International) of Faculty of Informational Technology (2014-2015), Deputy Head of Department of Chemical Engineering (2012-2014), Founding Director of the Monash Centre for Membrane Innovation (2018-2022), Director of the ARC Research Hub for Energy-efficient Separation (2022-2024), and Vice-President of Monash Suzhou (June 2023-September 2024).
+He served as Asia Editor of Journal of Experimental Nanoscience in 2014-2019, and is currently an Associate Editor of Industrial & Engineering Chemistry Research and an Executive Editor-in-chief of Advanced Membranes.
+Prof Wang's research focuses on nanomaterials and composite membranes for gas separation, water desalination and purification, chiral separation, ion transport and separation and electrochemical energy applications.
+He has co-authored over 470 papers, and been recognised as a Clarivate Highly cited researcher.
+Prof Wang has 11 patents licensed to six companies in Australia, the US and China, including two Monash University spin-outs.

 Research interests